MicrosoftDocs/win32/desktop-src/ipc/nddeshareadd.md

 ---
-Description: 'Creates and adds a new DDE share to the DDE share database manager (DSDM).' ms.assetid: 'c9814919-412e-4f13-98cc-373b69545734'
+Description: Creates and adds a new DDE share to the DDE share database manager (DSDM). ms.assetid: c9814919-412e-4f13-98cc-373b69545734
 title: NDdeShareAdd function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # NDdeShareAdd function

 \[Network DDE is no longer supported.
 Nddeapi.dll is present on Windows Vista, but all function calls return NDDE\_NOT\_IMPLEMENTED.\]

 Creates and adds a new DDE share to the DDE share database manager (DSDM).